scnuhealthy/Tensorflow_PersonLab/README.md

   training images in `coco2017/train2017/` , val images in `coco2017/val2017/`, training annotations in `coco2017/annotations/`

-- Download the [Resnet101](http://download.tensorflow.org/models/resnet_v2_101_2017_04_14.tar.gz) pretrained model, put the model in `./model/101/resnet_v2_101.ckpt`
+* Download the [Resnet101](http://download.tensorflow.org/models/resnet_v2_101_2017_04_14.tar.gz) pretrained model, put the model in `./model/101/resnet_v2_101.ckpt`

-- Edit the [config.py](https://github.com/scnuhealthy/Tensorflow_PersonLab/blob/master/config.py) to set options for training, e.g. dataset position, input tensor shape, learning rate.
+* Edit the [config.py](https://github.com/scnuhealthy/Tensorflow_PersonLab/blob/master/config.py) to set options for training, e.g. dataset position, input tensor shape, learning rate.
-- Run the train.py script
+* Run the train.py script

 #### Evaluation

-- coming soon
+* coming soon

 ### Technical Debts

 The augmentation code (which is different from the procedure in the PersonLab paper) and data iterator code is heavily borrowed from [this fork](https://github.com/anatolix/keras_Realtime_Multi-Person_Pose_Estimation) of the Keras implementation of CMU's "Realtime Multi-Person Pose Estimation".
 (The pose plotting function is also influenced by the one in that repo.)

+The mask generation code and visualization code are from [this fork](https://github.com/octiapp/KerasPersonLab) of the Keras implementation of PersonLab.

 ### Citation